 What would you do right now if the computer or device you were reading this on died?
 Do you have adequate backups and do you keep your most important files safe?

-I wrote an article back in 2013 about good backup plans and I used to spend 3 hours every month burning backup DVD’s and adding them to an indexed catalog.
-I did not trust Apple iCloud to backup my photos and have had my fair share of lost photos.
+I wrote an article back in 2013 about good backup plans and I used to spend 3 hours every month burning backup DVD’s and adding them to an indexed catalogue.
+I did not trust Apple iCloud to back up my photos and have had my fair share of lost photos.
 I came up with a plan for managing and sorting photos from multiple digital devices that put me in charge of copying photos from devices, backing up high res photos and shrinking photos for local use.

 Fast forward 3 years and I am now capturing insane amounts of digital photos and videos and I am no longer backing up every month due to the massive amounts of data to now what seems like the small capacity of DVD’s.
 I am instead throwing all of my new files into an “Incoming” folder to be processed at a later date.
 This was fine as I assumed the data would be safe.